euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 considerable scale-up of the data processing throughput and thus open the way to new researches and medical diagnostics.

-We will discuss in this paper how the Python ecosystem could provide efficiently a software platform for the digital microscopy.
+We will discuss in this paper how the Python ecosystem can provide efficiently a software platform for the digital microscopy.
 Our discussion will first present the data acquisition method, and then we will describe the data storage and finally the image viewer.